KaanKayali/Logistic-Map/README.md

 https://blbadger.github.io/logistic-map.html

 #### How to install
-In order to execute this programm you need a C++ Compiler with OpenGL implemented.
+In order to execute this programm you need a C Compiler with OpenGL implemented.